 - Low water level alert

-Improved Navigation with Embedded LiDAR
+Improved navigation with embedded LiDAR

-This means that the spinning LiDAR sensor for mapping and navigation is not mounted on the top, like most robot vacuums with LiDAR, but embedded lower, near the front of the robot.
+This means the spinning LiDAR sensor for mapping and navigation is not mounted on the top, like most robot vacuums with LiDAR, but embedded lower, near the front of the robot.

 They’re doing this because it makes the robots slimmer and able to get under more furniture.

-The final pro I’ll mention is the app.
+Another great thing is the app.
 Ecovacs has one of the best apps in the business, and they have added a lot of new features recently.

 In addition to a built-in voice assistant, it has: